 - Reflection and self-assessment.
-Early, frequent feedback is critical for advisee success, both in the form of adviser assessments and advisee self-assessment.
-This requires intentional reflection on advisee goals and plans and how they may change.
+Early, frequent feedback is critical for advisee success, both in adviser assessments and advisee self-assessment.
+This requires intentional reflection on advisee goals, plans and how they may change.
 According to George Kuh (2007), “students who meet with their adviser at least twice in the academic year tended to take part in the five benchmark activities found to be important for student success and engagement [in the National Survey of Student Engagement]” (in Reynolds 2010).
 That is, assessment should engage advisees in the work of critical reflection regularly so as to remain adaptive to challenges advisees face or new opportunities that emerge.

 - Peer learning.
 As in coursework, advisees have great potential to educate each other in ways that are empowering via, say, student panels on advisee experiences (e.g., major selection, study abroad, or service-learning opportunities).
 Advisee peer education also has the opportunity to inform faculty or staff advisers about student experience, and relieve them of adviser burdens when time or labor demands are high.

 However, advising relationships also involve affective dimensions.
 Giving appropriate attention to them can ensure the advising relationship is more engaging, trusting, motivating, and productive.
 Here are a few of the affectively oriented strategies of advising that may be helpful.

 - Presence.
-Presence may be many things, but at its most practical it involves the simple acts of displaying openness to students’ interests and listening actively through focused attention and questioning that seeks to clarify or encourage reflection.
+Presence may be many things, but at its most practical it involves the simple acts of displaying openness to students’ interests, listening actively through focused attention, and questioning that seeks to clarify or encourage reflection.
 While straightforward, presence can be difficult to realize in the busy lives of faculty, staff, and even students themselves, and therefore it may be necessary to schedule advising time and communicate clearly with students about mutual expectations for it.